-"This is the law of the sin-offering; in the place where the elevation-offering is slaughtered..."
+"This is the law of the sin-offering; in the place where the olah-offering is slaughtered shall the sin-offering be slaughtered, before Hashem - it is most holy."
 (6:18)

 The Gemara explains that the sin-offering was to be sacrificed in the same place as the elevation-sacrifice so that the sinners would be saved from embarrassment; because anyone who witnessed his friend bringing a sin-offering would instead assume that it was an elevation-offering, which could be brought as a donation and not in relation to any sin.